WUT-IDEA/MealRecPlus/README.md

 # $MealRec^+$

 ## Contributors
-Ming Li, Wuhan University of Technology;
+Ming Li, Wuhan University of Technology, China;

-Lin Li, Wuhan University of Technology;
+Lin Li, Wuhan University of Technology, China;

-Xiaohui Tao, University of Southern Queensland;
+Xiaohui Tao, University of Southern Queensland, Australia;

-Jimmy	Huang, York University
+Jimmy	Huang, York University, Canada

 ## Data Description
 The suit of $MealRec^+$ datasets we released contains two datasets, $MealRec^+_H$ with a user-meal interaction density of 0.77% and $MealRec^+_L$ with a user-meal interaction density of 0.17%.